 Variant

-F28 Mk 4000 is the representative branch of the Fokker F28 Fellowship family, capturing the higher-capacity branch most often associated with the family’s later passenger years.
+F28 Mk 4000 is a retired member of the Fokker F28 Fellowship family, known for the higher-capacity branch most often associated with the family’s later passenger years.

 Specifications